- Get it right before getting overly ambitious

 Use photos to give your business character

 A major part of this successful online advertising, Emma says, is to have great photos.
 'Get some professional photos taken to promote your business.
 This will pay dividends through the course of your business.
 We booked in with a local studio called Jungle Jim Photography.'

 'You'll receive a disc of photos to use for publicity, your website and any marketing opportunities that come along.
 It's good to have a photo or two of the business owner so that when someone asks for a head shot you've got one ready to go.'

 'Take full advantage of the existing resources that are available to small businesses,' says Emma.
 'Make a list of all your questions and have them answered at a free mentoring session offered by Business Victoria.
 Even if you just get reassurance that you're on the right track, this is worth doing.'

 Networking has also been an important guide for Emma, who says, 'The Business Victoria Facebook group allows you to connect with other Victorian business owners and hear about what other people are doing, ask for advice, and get the word out about your business.'

-'I'd recommend subscribing to Business Victoria's newsletter too, that way you’ll hear about new grants or events.
-The Small Business Festival held in August each year has lots of workshops and seminars that anyone can attend.'
+'I'd recommend subscribing to Business Victoria's newsletter too, that way you’ll hear about new grants or events.'

 Build and run your own website